scylladb/scylladb/docs/operating-scylla/admin-tools/sstable2json.rst

 This tool allows you to converts SSTable into a JSON format file.
 SSTable2json supported when using Scylla 2.x or lower version.
-In newer versions, the tool is named SSTabledump_.
+In newer versions, the tool is named :doc:`SSTabledump </operating-scylla/admin-tools/sstabledump>`.

-.. _SSTabledump: /operating-scylla/admin-tools/sstabledump

 .. note::